Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Nervous system shutdown

-An urge to cover your eyes, ears, and other sensory organs
+An urge to cover your sensory organs, like eyes or ears

 Fear and panic

-These signs are a way for the body to cope with the overwhelming sensory stimulation.
-For children, they may experience meltdowns in order to attempt to regulate their emotions.
+These signs serve as the body's attempt to cope with overwhelming sensory stimulation.
+Children, in particular, may have meltdowns to try to regulate their emotions.

 What Causes Sensory Overload?